CATEGORY: GRASS VALLEY

 Around the house was a square yard defined by a five foot high fence.
 That was Square #2.
 The yard was large enough for a vegetable garden in one corner and a small orchard in another.
 A large lawn with many shade trees filled the rest of it.

 Square #3 was called the “Big Square.”
-It was about one hundred feet out from the house fence, and went all the way around the house yard.
+It was about seventy feet out from the house fence, and went all the way around the house yard.
 It was an all purpose circulation space.
-On the east, south, and west were barb wire fences.
+On the east, south, and west were barb wire fences, except for a garage at the southeast corner.
 All across the north side were farm related structures: the cow barn, the cow corral, pig pen, pig house, machine shop, windmill, water tower, chicken yard, chicken house and the long machine shed, which was big enough to house two wagons, the tractor and even a small combine when later there was one.

 Between the chicken house and the machine shed was the “four-holer” for those who liked to relieve themselves in a social situation.
 It was a handy appurtenance for harvest hands, none of whom were allowed in the house (they were even fed outside at a long table set up on the lawn).
 It was also handy for anyone else who didn’t want to go all the way into the house to use the bathroom.
 The four-holer had its own appurtenance: the “Monkey Wards” catalog, which served two purposes: reading material and—well, it was the depression: nobody bought toilet paper for outdoor toilets.

 At three locations in the Big Square were big wooden gates.
-The main one was where the entry lane came into the south side of the Big Square from highway 97.
+The main one was where the entry lane came from highway 97 on the west into the south side of the Big Square.
 It was always kept open, except when the horses were turned into the Square to keep the weeds down.

 The third gate was between the cow corral and the pig pen.
 It led to the sheep barn.